-For this reporting period Stanford paid no in-lieu fees and no square footage from the Square Footage Bank was used.
-As of August 31, 2023, Stanford has made affordable housing fee payments totaling \$39,348,456.
-At the end of AR 23 reporting period, 173,184 square feet remain in the Square Footage Bank.
+For this reporting period Stanford paid in-lieu fees for two projects totaling \$4,222,064, and used 130,432 square feet from the Square Footage Bank.
+As of August 31, 2024, Stanford has made affordable housing fee payments totaling \$43,570,519.
+At the end of AR 24 reporting period, 245,120 square feet remain in the Square Footage Bank.

-Five affordable housing projects have been built within a six-mile radius from the Stanford Campus boundary and have provided 286 affordable housing units, with 137 units restricted to very low income to extremely low-income families.
+Five affordable housing projects using the in-lieu fees have been built within a six-mile radius from the Stanford Campus boundary and have provided 286 affordable housing units, with 137 units restricted to very low income to extremely low-income families.
 In September 2017, \$14.5 million of the in-lieu fees was used to partially fund the acquisition and rehabilitation of the Buena Vista Mobile Home Park in Palo Alto, comprised of 116 units.